christofferaakre/flameshot-ocr/readme.md

 ## Usage
-Before attempting to run the script, make sure you have `manga_ocr` running in the backround, monitoring the directory that you indicated with the `save_path` variable in the `flameshot-ocr` script.
+Before attempting to run the script, make sure you have `manga_ocr` running in the background, monitoring the directory that you indicated with the `save_path` variable in the `flameshot-ocr` script.

 Run the script like this: `yomichan-search` from the terminal.
 Bind